shesharpnl/hackathon-2023.data-analysis.base-example/README.md

 To use the Pandas and Matplotlib libraries for data analysis, follow these steps:

-1. Open the `data_analysis.py` file in the IDE interface provided by Gitpod.
-You can find it in the project files: "Explorer" section (top right of the IDE).
+1. When you open the Gitpod workspace for the first time, you will see that the terminal is "doing stuff": that's expected, and it's the execution of a command that's installing the necessary python resources.

-2. In the Gitpod terminal, execute the `import_job_posting_data.py` script using the following command:
+2. In the Gitpod workspace terminal, write the command below and press enter to execute the `import_job_posting_data.py` script:

    ```bash
    python import_job_posting_data.py
    ```

+3. Open the `data_analysis.py` file in the IDE interface provided by Gitpod.
+You can find it in the project files: "Explorer" section (top right of the IDE).
+This file contains the data analysis steps.

-This command will call an URL, import the job posting data in your Gitpod environment as CSV and store it in a newly created `assets` folder.
+This command will call a URL, import the job posting data in your Gitpod environment as CSV file and store it in a newly created `assets` folder.

-3. In the Gitpod terminal, execute the `data_analysis.py` script using the following command:
+4. In the Gitpod terminal, execute the `data_analysis.py` script using the following command:

    ```bash
    python data_analysis.py
    ```

-3. The script will generate a bar plot based on the provided CSV data and save it as `test_bar_plot.png`.
+5. The script will generate a bar plot based on the provided CSV data and save it as `test_bar_plot.png`.
 A "plot" is a visual representation of data using a specific chart or graph type.

-4. You can view the generated plot by clicking on the "Preview" button in the top right corner of the Gitpod IDE.
+6. You can view the generated plot by clicking on the "Preview" button in the top right corner of the Gitpod IDE.
 The plot will be displayed in the Gitpod preview.

-5. Feel free to explore and modify the code to perform additional data analysis tasks using Pandas and Matplotlib.
+7. Feel free to explore and modify the code to perform additional data analysis tasks using Pandas and Matplotlib.

 ![Screenshot of the Gitpod output](images/gitpod-output-screenshot.png)